History of Austin Cindric in Timeline

 In August 2019, Austin Cindric scored his first career NXS wins with back-to-back road course victories at Watkins Glen and Mid-Ohio.

-2019: Practice Substitute Driver
+2019: Cup Series Practice Substitute

 2019: T. Reddick

-In 2019, T. Reddick.
+In 2019, T. Reddick achieved a notable success.

-July 2020: First Oval Victories at Kentucky Speedway
+July 2020: Oval Victories at Kentucky Speedway

-October 2020: Part-Time Cup Series Announcement
+October 2020: Team Penske Announces Cup Series Plans

-In October 2020, Team Penske announced that Austin Cindric would begin racing in the Cup Series on a part-time basis in 2021 before moving up to the series full-time in 2022.
+In October 2020, Team Penske announced that Austin Cindric would begin racing in the Cup Series in 2021 on a part-time basis before moving up to the series full-time in 2022.

 2020: A. Cindric

-In 2020, A. Cindric.
+In 2020, A. Cindric reached a significant milestone.

 2020: NASCAR Xfinity Series Championship